ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

-Note: At the time of writing C23 is not released, as such ISO C17 is considered the latest published document.
+Note: At the time of writing, C23 is not released.
+Therefore, ISO C17 is considered the most recently published document.

 .. raw:: pdf